-Top 3 best Intercom alternatives for teams in 2020
+Meet the 3 best Intercom alternatives in 2021

 Intercom is one of the most well-known and best customer communication software tools on the market.
 It is used by a wide variety of businesses and has received a lot of attention and praise over the years.
-However, if it was also the perfect fit for your team, you probably wouldn’t have landed on a page about Intercom alternatives, right?
+However, if it was also the perfect fit for your team, you probably wouldn’t have searched for Intercom alternatives, right?

 You are not alone, though.
-Trust me, there is simply not a one-size-fits-all solution out there for every single business in the world.
+There is simply not a one-size-fits-all solution out there for every single business in the world.
 And there probably never will be.

 For my work, I get to chat with a lot of professionals about the software they use.
-While talking to former Intercom users, I overheard some important reasons they switched to using Intercom alternatives:
+While talking to former Intercom users, I overheard some important reasons they started looking for alternatives:

 - Complicated pricing and unpredictable billing

 - Customer service response times

 This is also reflected in some of the feedback of Intercom users on platforms such as G2 and Capterra:

 Now, these reviews probably give you a good idea of why other businesses are looking for an Intercom alternative.
 But this last one is especially striking to me.